duckdb/duckdb-rs/README.md

 You can adjust this behavior in a number of ways:

-* If you use the `bundled` feature, `libsqlite3-sys` will use the [cc](https://crates.io/crates/cc) crate to compile DuckDB from source and link against that.
-This source is embedded in the `libsqlite3-sys` crate and as we are still in development, we will update it regularly.
+* If you use the `bundled` feature, `libduckdb-sys` will use the [cc](https://crates.io/crates/cc) crate to compile DuckDB from source and link against that.
+This source is embedded in the `libduckdb-sys` crate and as we are still in development, we will update it regularly.
 After we are more stable, we will use the stable released version from [duckdb](https://github.com/duckdb/duckdb/releases).
   This is probably the simplest solution to any build problems.
 You can enable this by adding the following in your `Cargo.toml` file: